with all that's new at My-Island-Jamaica, Click Here to subscribe

 - What's the recommended Bank or financial institutions available?

-Banks such as Jamaica National Bank, Victoria Mutual Building Society, National Commercial Bank, Sajicor Bank and Bank of Nova Scotia are the leading institutions providing mortgages in Jamaica.
+Institutions such as Jamaica National Bank, Victoria Mutual Building Society, National Commercial Bank, Sagicor Bank and Bank of Nova Scotia are the leading institutions providing mortgages in Jamaica.

 The mortgage rates are advertised on each lender’s website.